subhashdippu/FastFeast/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-• FastFeast aims to provide users with a user-friendly interface to order food from their favorite restaurants with ease.
-Leveraging a robust backend built with Node.js, Express.js, and MongoDB, FastFeast ensures reliable data storage and management.
-Secure authentication using JWT ensures user data safety, while integration with Stripe and PayPal enables secure and efficient payment processing.
+FastFeast is a fully responsive web application designed to facilitate food ordering.
+The platform prioritizes user-friendliness, leveraging a robust backend powered by Node.js, Express.js, and MongoDB for efficient data storage and management.
+Security is paramount with JWT authentication safeguarding user information, while integration with Stripe and PayPal ensures secure and reliable payment processing.

 ## 🚀 View Live Demo